Blog PostLocal Chef Spotlight

 Thomas Miller

-Thomas Miller, known as “The Treasure Coast Foodie” and “The Foodie Guy,” is a celebrated food blogger, owner, and Editor in Chief of The Treasure Coast Foodie Blog, as well as the host and producer of Holy Grail Eats, where he spotlights one-of-a-kind restaurants and exceptional “Holy Grail” dishes.
-With ten years of experience, he has reviewed over 300 local restaurants, and his food photography captures the appetites of tens of thousands of followers each month.
-As the Official Foodie Insider for Visit Indian River County, Thomas champions local dining culture, sharing his insights with a loyal following of over 125,000.
-His expertise has also been featured in the luxe publication Coastal Drive Magazine.
-A Google Maps Level 8 Local Guide, Thomas has shared more than 4,000 photos, viewed over 100 million times, and his Foodie dining events rank among the Treasure Coast’s top culinary experiences.
+Thomas Miller, known as “The Treasure Coast Foodie,” is a celebrated food blogger, producer, and culinary storyteller.
+He is the owner and Editor in Chief of The Treasure Coast Foodie Blog and the host and producer of Holy Grail Eats, where he spotlights one-of-a-kind restaurants and their exceptional “Holy Grail” dishes.
+With over a decade of experience and more than 300 restaurant reviews, Thomas’s signature food photography and storytelling captivate tens of thousands of followers each month.
+As the Official Foodie Insider for Visit Indian River County, he champions the local dining scene and inspires a loyal community of over 125,000 food lovers across the Treasure Coast.
+His expertise has been featured in Coastal Drive Magazine, and as a Google Maps Level 8 Local Guide, Thomas has shared over 4,500 photos, viewed more than 110 million times.
+His signature Foodie dining events rank among the Treasure Coast’s premier culinary experiences.

 Related Articles